DragonSenses/Algorithms/LeetCode/78-subsets/problem.md

 This cascading approach helps you build subsets step-by-step by progressively adding each element to the existing subsets.
 This ensures you cover all possible combinations without duplicating subsets.

+## **Algorithm**

+### Algorithm Steps

+1. **Initialize the Output List**: Start with a list that contains an empty subset.

+2. **Iterate Over Each Element in Input Array**: For each element in the input array, perform the following steps.

+  a. **Capture Current Size of Output List**: Record the current size of the output list.

+  b. **Generate New Subsets**: For each existing subset in the output list, create a new subset by adding the current element.

+  c. **Add New Subsets to Output List**: Append all newly generated subsets to the output list.

+3. **Return the Output List**: Once all elements have been processed, return the output list containing all subsets.